 The first retirement system formed in New York City under Mr. Buck’s leadership was the Teachers’ Retirement System and he served this system as the Chief Actuary.
 This happened in 1917 and was followed by him assuming the Chief Actuary duties of the additional City retirement systems formed.
 He, therefore, was the City’s First Chief Actuary from 1917-1956 providing actuarial services to the systems formed during that time period.

-The Teachers’ Retirement System was the first retirement system in the United States for public employees that provide the reserve basis for both the members’ and the City’s contributions.
-It was set up like a separate corporation with a Board acting as trustee to guarantee that the benefits for which monies were held in trust would be paid to teachers.
-Separate accounts within the System were set up to explicitly hold the City and the Teacher’s contributions.
+The Teachers’ Retirement System was the first retirement system in the United States for public employees that provided the reserve basis for both the members’ and the City’s contributions.
+It was set up like a separate corporation, with a Board acting as trustee to guarantee that the benefits for which monies were held in trust would be paid to teachers.
+Separate accounts within the System were set up to explicitly hold the City and the teachers' contributions.

 In addition to his actuarial duties for the City’s pension funds, in 1916 Mr. Buck began his own firm, George B. Buck, Consulting Actuary, after many entities asked for his guidance in setting up retirement systems.
 His clients included New Jersey Teachers, New York State Employees, New York State Teachers, and the YWCA.